damienmaguire/Tesla-Drive-Unit/README.md

 03/11/17 : Link to source code for those interested : http://johanneshuebner.com/quickcms/index.html%3Fen_downloads,14.html
 Note I do not write the software.
 It is however fully open source and available from the link above.

+25/11/17 : Started the documentation.
+Work in progress as the project evolves.

 Have fun :)

     Copyright (C) 2017  Damien Maguire and Johannes Huebner